MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-element-prompts.md

 }
 ```

-## Answer an Attribute Element Prompt
+## Answer an attribute element prompt

 You use the following REST API endpoints to answer an attribute element prompt applied to a dossier, document, or report: